Skip to main content

 Acknowledging your complaint

-5.3.1 If you feel that we have not adequately addressed your concerns at Stage 1 then you have the right to ask for your complaint to be reviewed at Stage 2.
+5.3.1 If you feel that we have not adequately addressed your concerns at Stage 1 informally then you have the right to ask for your complaint to be reviewed at Stage 2 for a formal complaint response.
 We will ask you to provide a specific reason for the review and the outcome you are seeking.
-Any new issues raised will be treated as a new Stage 1 complaint.
+Any new issues raised will be treated as a new Stage 1 informal complaint.

 5.3.2 When you have logged a complaint with us, we will;